 Many tumor cells produce antigens, which may be released in the bloodstream or remain on the cell surface.
 Any molecule capable of being recognized by the immune system is considered an antigen.
-Antigens have been identified in most of the human cancers, including Burkitt lymphoma Burkitt Lymphoma Burkitt lymphoma is an aggressive B-cell lymphoma occurring in children and adults.
+Antigens have been identified in most of the human cancers, including Burkitt lymphoma Burkitt Lymphoma Burkitt lymphoma is an aggressive B-cell non-Hodgkin lymphoma occurring in children and adults.
 Endemic (African), sporadic (non-African), and immunodeficiency-related forms exist.
-(See also Overview of... read more , neuroblastoma Neuroblastoma Neuroblastoma is a cancer arising in the adrenal gland or less often from the extra-adrenal sympathetic chain, including in the retroperitoneum, chest, and neck.
+(See also... read more , neuroblastoma Neuroblastoma Neuroblastoma is a cancer arising in the adrenal gland or less often from the extra-adrenal sympathetic chain, including in the retroperitoneum, chest, and neck.
 Diagnosis is confirmed by biopsy... read more , melanoma Melanoma Malignant melanoma arises from melanocytes in a pigmented area (eg, skin, mucous membranes, eyes, or central nervous system).
 Metastasis is correlated with depth of dermal invasion.
-With spread... read more , osteosarcoma Osteosarcoma (osteogenic sarcoma) Primary bone tumors are much less common than metastatic bone tumors, particularly in adults.
-Primary bone tumors include multiple myeloma, osteosarcoma, adamantinoma, chondrosarcoma, chordoma... read more , renal cell carcinoma Renal Cell Carcinoma Renal cell carcinoma (RCC) is the most common renal cancer.
+With spread... read more , osteosarcoma Osteosarcoma (osteogenic sarcoma) Primary malignant bone tumors are much less common than metastatic bone tumors, particularly in adults.
+Primary malignant bone tumors include multiple myeloma, osteosarcoma, adamantinoma, chondrosarcoma... read more , renal cell carcinoma Renal Cell Carcinoma Renal cell carcinoma (RCC) is the most common renal cancer.
 Symptoms can include hematuria, flank pain, a palpable mass, and fever of unknown origin (FUO).
-However, symptoms are often absent... read more , breast cancer Breast Cancer Breast cancer most often involves glandular breast cells in the ducts or lobules.
+However, symptoms are often absent... read more , breast cancer Breast Cancer Breast cancers are most often epithelial tumors involving the ducts or lobules.
 Most patients present with an asymptomatic mass discovered during examination or screening mammography.
 Diagnosis... read more , prostate cancer Prostate Cancer Prostate cancer is usually adenocarcinoma.
 Symptoms are typically absent until tumor growth causes hematuria and/or obstruction with pain.
 Diagnosis is suggested by digital rectal examination... read more , lung carcinoma Lung Carcinoma Lung carcinoma is the leading cause of cancer-related death worldwide.
 About 85% of cases are related to cigarette smoking.
 Symptoms can include cough, chest discomfort or pain, weight loss... read more , and colon cancer Colorectal Cancer Colorectal cancer is extremely common.
 Symptoms include blood in the stool and change in bowel habits.
 Screening using one of several methods is recommended for appropriate populations.
 Diagnosis... read more .
 A key role of the immune system is detection of these antigens to permit subsequent targeting for eradication.
 However, despite their foreign structure, the immune response to tumor antigens varies and is often insufficient to prevent tumor growth (see also Host Response to Tumors Host Response to Tumors The immune response to foreign antigens consists of Humoral mechanisms (eg, antibodies) Cellular mechanisms (See also Tumor Antigens.)
 Most humoral responses cannot prevent tumor growth.
 However... read more ).

 Tumor-associated antigens (TAAs) are relatively restricted to tumor cells.